alat-rights/alana-utilities/README.md

 # alana-utilities
-Quick utilities for myself, mostly geared toward interacting with LLMs.
+Quick utilities mostly geared toward interacting with LLMs.

+Designed for myself (hence the name), but hopefully helpful for you too!

+API design still in flux!

 Install Instructions
 ```